Breaking News from AWS re:Invent

 • Monitor system performance in real-time.
 Obtain real-time insights based on the criteria of your choice.

 • Construct the perfect query for your specific needs.
-Define a query, which will capture the logs which you wish to inspect, and make it more specific when you filter by application, subsystem and severity.
-Then select the range of conditions to trigger an alert.
+Define a query that will capture the logs you wish to inspect, and make it more specific when you filter by application, subsystem, and severity.
+Then, select the range of conditions to trigger an alert.
 For example, you may set that more than 10 logs over minutes will trigger your alert.

 • Enjoy a machine learning-based approach.
 Using this setting, the Coralogix platform profiles your data and automatically detects abnormal behavior.